Skip to main content

 Source:MSN

-An umpire was allegedly attacked during a baseball game in the Town of Dickinson, and a Buffalo-area man is now facing criminal charges.
-The case is the latest reminder that “ref abuse” isn’t just a bad look on the sidelines — it can turn into a police report fast.
+An umpire was allegedly attacked during a baseball game in the Town of Dickinson, and police say a Buffalo man is now facing criminal charges.
+The case is the latest reminder that “ref abuse” isn’t just a bad look—it can turn into an arrest report fast.

-• Allegation: The man attacked an umpire during a game
+• Allegation: Police say the man attacked an umpire during a game

-• Legal status: The suspect was charged in connection with the incident, according to MSN’s report
+• Legal status: The suspect was arrested and is facing criminal charges, according to MSN’s reporting

 Source: MSN